ceos-seo/data_cube_ui/docs/ui_install.md

 >### <a name="install_pre_start_config"></a> Pre-start configuration
 -------

+Run `git submodule init && git submodule update` from the top level directory of this repository to retrieve the utility code in a `utils` directory.

 You can set the port that the UI will be available on with the `HOST_PORT` environment varaible in the `docker/.env` file.
 By default, the UI will be available on port `8000` in the development environment.

 The `DJANGO_DB_*` and `ODC_DB_*` variables in the `docker/.env` file are the connection credentials for the Django database and the ODC database.
 The `ODC_DB_*` variables are set to match the default settings for the ODC database container, but if these settings were changed in the command for the `create-odc-db` target in the `Makefile` file, they will need to be changed here.